 I'm trying to understand how much compressor I really need.
 Any advice or suggestions would be greatly appreciated.

-If that will bother you, then you must purchase an air compressor that has the flow to supply the largest demand air tool.
+If waiting for air from a too small air compressor will bother you, then you must purchase an air compressor that has the flow to supply the largest demand air tool.

 Both of the tools you mention are high demand.
 You will need a high flow compressor to supply them adequately.